Two friends walk across the Stone Arch Bridge in Minneapolis

 By Devon Cox

 Minneapolis was once called “the Mill City” due to its robust flour milling industry.
-Those days may have passed, but the neon “Gold Medal Flour” sign remains, as does the city’s strong reputation for bakeries, including those using locally-milled grains.
+Those days may have passed, but the neon “Gold Medal Flour” sign remains, as does the city’s strong reputation for bakeries and locally-milled grains.

 It is also, of course, home to the Mill City Ruins (within the Mill City Museum), the positively European-looking remains of what was once the world’s largest flour mill, and the Stone Arch Bridge — a stunning pedestrian-only overpass that is perhaps the state’s most-photographed landmark.